 The Historical Commission in the Town of Ipswich has a website that should be closely studied:http://www.historicipswich.org/

 The home page of the Ipswich website is a one-stop directory to all of the resources and information that home and building owners need to access.
-It is also an engaging site that pulls the viewer in with great pictures and wonderful local history and pertinent, contemporary information.
+It is also an engaging site that pulls the viewer in with great pictures and wonderful local history as well as pertinent, contemporary information.
 The charm and value of antiquity is present here and viewers are compelled to buy into it.
 Increasing public awareness of historic preservation is the best way to increase public appreciation of historic preservation.
 Click HERE for an article on this very subject.
-Selling people on the importance of historic preservation is critical, as even old home enthusiasts can occasionally be recalcitrant in their support.Our society is pretty good at accepting the need for zoning laws, permits and building code, but somehow restrictions due to historic preservation concerns send folks over the edge.
+Selling people on the importance of historic preservation is critical, as even old home enthusiasts can occasionally be recalcitrant in their support.Our society is pretty good at accepting the need for zoning laws, permits and building code, but somehow restrictions due to historic preservation send folks over the edge.
 Why?
 Once a building is protected within an LHD it can’t be inappropriately altered or demolished.
 That's the law.
 Period.
 Don't like it?
 Sell it and move on.
+Better yet, why buy a property in an LHD in the first place?
 The mindset that an owner should be able to do whatever he wants with a building simply because "he owns it" is ridiculous.

 Just because you own a house or other building doesn’t mean the law be damned, like it or not.
 Saying a building owner should be able to do whatever they want with their building is tantamount to saying that one should be able to mistreat a pet--because they own it--or burn money because they can.
 Anyone who thinks that way shouldn't be allowed to have a pet or doesn't deserve to be rich.
 Same goes for historically significant buildings.
 The fact that one fails to recognize, appreciate and respect that significance is neither here nor there.
 It is illegal to abuse your dog or destroy US currency.
 And it’s illegal to alter or demolish a building in an LHD without HDC approval.